Rashmeet Kaur: 2016-2021: Kalamkaar and mainstream recognition

+Rashmeet lent her vocals to the movie Phillauri in 2017, singing the Punjabi folk song "Heer".
 In 2018, Rashmeet participated in The Remix, an Amazon Prime original music competition judged by Sunidhi Chauhan, Amit Trivedi, and Nucleya.
 The show featured 10 episodes where 10 teams competed against each other.
 Rashmeet was paired with Su Real.
 She won the competition after competing in the finale against Sreerama Chandra-Candice Redding and Thomson Andrews-NSG.
 This led to her bagging some collaborations with Nucleya on his album Tota Myna.
+Kaur signed with rapper Raftaar's label Kalamkaar, which was founded in 2017.
+Her first single "Maati Ki Gudiya" was released in the year 2018.
+The song was an initiative to raise awareness on child marriages happening in India and was included in her EP, Musafir, which released in 2019.
+Musafir featured four songs, that were fusion takes on the poetry of Bulleh Shah and Shah Hussain.
+The EP's live rendition, whose track, "Faqeeran" became a commercial hit, was released in 2025.
+Rashmeet released her debut album, Manjh Muhabbat Teri in November 2020.